Plasticulture: Types of plastics used

 Polyethylene (PE) is the plastic film used by the majority of growers because of its affordability, flexibility and easy manufacturing.
 It comes in a variety of thicknesses, such as a low density form (LDPE) as well as a linear low density form (LLDPE).
 These can be modified by addition of certain elements to the plastic that give it properties beneficial to plant growth such as reduced water loss, UV stabilization to cool soil and prevent insects, elimination of photosynthetically active radiation to prevent weed growth, IR opacity, antidrip/antifog, and fluorescence.

 Polypropylene (PP) is often used for agricultural plant packaging cord.

 Applications

 Greenhouses and walk-in tunnel covers

 A greenhouse is a large structure in which it is possible to stand and work with automated ventilation.
 High tunnels are hoop houses, manually ventilated by rolling up the sides.
 Greenhouse and high tunnel films are usually within the parameters of 80-220μm thick and 20m wide, and have a life span between 6–45 months dependent on several factors.
 Monolayer polyethylene films are better suited for less extreme environmental conditions, while multilayer covers made of three layers, one EVA19 layer inserted between two low-density polyethylene layers has been shown to have a better performance under harsh conditions.
+Other plastic materials sometimes used in greenhouse construction include polycarbonate and PMMA acrylic glass.